cosmos/sdk-tutorials/tutorials/5-docker-intro/index.md

 <div class="tm-overline tm-rf-1 tm-lh-title tm-medium tm-muted">Know your way around Docker</div>
 <h1 class="mt-4 mb-6">Docker Introduction</h1>

-[Docker](https://www.docker.com) is a kind of virtualization, with performance benefits.
+[Docker](https://www.docker.com) is a kind of computer virtualization that provides valuable performance benefits.

 ## Concepts

-Being different, Docker introduces new concepts with their own vocabulary.
+Being different from classic forms of virtualization, Docker introduces new concepts with their own vocabulary.

 ### Containers

-You know how a **computer** operates.
-It uses a disk and memory to run an operating system and then programs within it.
+You know how a **computer** operates: it uses a disk and memory to run an operating system and the programs within it.

-You know how a **virtual machine** works.
-Its computer host offers it a virtual disk and memory, and the virtual machine uses both to run its own operating system and programs.
-Virtualization mimics a full computer, this takes disk space and memory.
+You know how a **virtual machine** works: its computer host offers it a _virtual_ disk and memory, and the virtual machine uses both to run its own operating system and programs.
+Virtualization mimics a full computer, which requires disk space and memory.
 It also takes time to start because the virtualized operating system needs to start from scratch.

 Docker uses a feature of Linux called [_namespaces_](https://docs.docker.com/get-started/overview/#the-underlying-technology) and _control groups_.
 With this feature, Linux can launch programs (even low-level ones of the operating system) in an environment where the programs believe they are in a complete Linux environment on their own, i.e. sandboxed.
 This is also called containerization.
-A **container** does not have full disk or full memory access to its host (the Linux environment that started it) only to a subset of it.
+A **container** does not have full disk or full memory access to its host (the Linux environment that started it), only to a subset of it.
 A Linux system can launch multiple containers at a time.

-As opposed to proper virtualization, containerization is fast.
+As opposed to proper virtualization, containerization is fast:

 * You do not need to start a whole operating system, only to isolate a new container and run its own programs.
 You now count the start-up time in seconds instead of minutes.
 * The memory used by the container is only that of the programs it runs while benefiting from the rest of the Linux system in an isolated way.

 ### Images

 Instead of a virtual disk with a full operating system, a container starts from an **image**.
 The image contains the files that are specific to the container and different from its Linux host.
-Think of tracing paper with only the differences on top of the hosts's file system.
-This can be very small.
+Think of tracing paper recording only the differences laid on top of the host's file system.
+These can be very small.

 You can either create images locally via a **`Dockerfile`** containing the commands that create the image, or you can use an existing image.
 There are registries that store and/or reference them, like your regular package manager.
-[Docker Hub](https://hub.docker.com) is the main one and your local Docker knows how to download directly from it.
+[Docker Hub](https://hub.docker.com) is the main one, and your local Docker knows how to download directly from it.

 This introduces an interesting concept whereby [a machine is described as a file](https://twitter.com/FrancescoCiull4/status/1509458241524224005).
 This is very useful for reproducibility and DevOps.
 Further, the images are optimized so that each image is a _diff_ of a parent one.

 Images can be versioned, and even be referenced by their content hash, so that you can be sure to use the expected one.
-For instance [Node.js](https://hub.docker.com/_/node) has a long list of images.
-Do you want [Node 19.1](https://hub.docker.com/layers/library/node/19.1/images/sha256-fcf7d55d2bea9d86f6890a8c44aec9a9ae2cb8f6351aae50e9d684fc81a4415f) or [Node 19.1 built specifically on Debian Buster](https://hub.docker.com/layers/library/node/19.1-buster/images/sha256-9d37aa88366e0a26b621c84e6cb9aff5bee5589d1e783f84d053f7ffe93cfb82)?
+For instance, [Node.js](https://hub.docker.com/_/node) has a long list of images.
+Do you want [Node 19.1](https://hub.docker.com/layers/library/node/19.1/images/sha256-fcf7d55d2bea9d86f6890a8c44aec9a9ae2cb8f6351aae50e9d684fc81a4415f), or [Node 19.1 built specifically on Debian Buster](https://hub.docker.com/layers/library/node/19.1-buster/images/sha256-9d37aa88366e0a26b621c84e6cb9aff5bee5589d1e783f84d053f7ffe93cfb82)?

 Because images contain files to be executed, the files also need to have been compiled for the CPU architecture of your Linux machine.
-This is why images are often uploaded in different "OS/ARCH" versions as can be seen [from their page](https://hub.docker.com/layers/library/node/19.1-buster/images/sha256-9d37aa88366e0a26b621c84e6cb9aff5bee5589d1e783f84d053f7ffe93cfb82?context=explore).
+This is why images are often uploaded in different "OS/ARCH" versions, as can be seen [from their page](https://hub.docker.com/layers/library/node/19.1-buster/images/sha256-9d37aa88366e0a26b621c84e6cb9aff5bee5589d1e783f84d053f7ffe93cfb82?context=explore).

 For the avoidance of doubt:

-* An image is read-only and when you container starts, its read-write file system is a separate entity.
+* An image is read-only, and when your container starts its read-write file system is a separate entity.
-* There can be more than one container started from the same image at the same time.
+* More than one container can be started from the same image at the same time.

 ## How to use it

 What if you do not have a Linux operating system?
-Not to worry, Docker is simplifying your life by installing and running a virtual machine running a barebones Linux on your host computer.
+Not to worry, Docker simplifies your life by installing and running a virtual machine running a barebones Linux on your host computer.

 After installation, when you want to use Docker, you _start Docker_, i.e. you start the virtual machine running Linux, which is the part that takes time.
-After it has started you can use commands to run containers.
-And when you no longer need to use Docker, you can stop it and regain the memory it used.
+After it has started you can use commands to run containers; and when you no longer need to use Docker, you can stop it and regain the memory it used.

-In these tutorials, you will come across a lot of Docker commands so it makes sense to familiarize yourself with it.
-[Install it](https://www.docker.com/get-started).
+In these tutorials, you will come across a lot of Docker commands, so it makes sense to familiarize yourself with it.
+First, [install it](https://www.docker.com/get-started).

-Start Docker.
-When it has started, you can run your first container.
-For instance with Node.js' `lts-slim` image:
+Next start Docker.
+When it has started you can run your first container.
+For instance, with Node.js' `lts-slim` image:

 ```sh
 $ docker run -it node:lts-slim
 ```

-`-it` is short for `--interactive --tty` and means with input and output instead of a fully detached container.
+`-it` is short for `--interactive --tty` and means "with input and output" instead of a fully detached container.
 Learn more with `docker run --help`.
 This should return you a Node prompt:

 ```javascript
 Welcome to Node.js v18.12.1.